ausboss/Local-LLM-Langchain/README.md

 5. Navigate to the directory where `Alpaca-wikipedia-search.ipynb` is located and open the notebook in the Jupyter interface.

+## Disclaimer
+This might not work the same for every model and search query.
+Prompts may need to be tweaked to get the Agent to follow the instructions correctly.
+If you know of any instruct prompts that work well with certain models let me know.

 ## Contributions
-Feel free to open issues, submit pull
+Feel free to open issues, submit pull requests etc if you want to join in on this research